 Managing finances is an important piece of your care plan.

 Keeping Mom in her home for as long as possible is the foundation of her care plan.
-You see, the good news is mom is in relatively good health for 86, the flip side?
+You see, the good news is mom is in relatively good health for for her age, the flip side?
 She will most likely outlive her money.

 Figuring out finances meant looking for ways to ensure enough monthly income to pay for upkeep on a 60-year-old home, taxes, homeowners insurance, living expenses AND caregiving.
 Two additional income streams: VA Aid and Attendant Benefits and a reverse mortgage are the ones we decided to pursue.
 (Jump to Lessons Learned)